 |First Street Island||McClory Trail Pollinator Garden||Laurel Avenue Underpass|

 Invasive species, such as buckthorn and bush-honeysuckle grow vigorously and form dense thickets.These weedy shrubs shade out under story vegetation and out-compete native species for resources.
-Although these shrubs function as privacy screening between homes, many native shrubs and trees serve the same function without the detrimental side effects to you landscape.The Chicago Region Trees Initiative has compiled a list of Invasive Woody Plant Replacements that function as excellent vegetative screening.
+Although these shrubs function as privacy screening between homes, many native shrubs and trees serve the same function without the detrimental side effects to your landscape.The Chicago Region Trees Initiative has compiled a list of Invasive Woody Plant Replacements that function as excellent vegetative screening.

 SELECTING NATIVE PLANTS FOR RAVINE OR BLUFF RESTORATION